 - Karakol Accommodation: On our most recent visit to Karakol we stayed at Matsunoki Guest House, a Japanese-styled place that has very comfortable beds, an incredibly huge and delicious breakfast, soundproofing to keep it quiet, and a Japanese minimalist design.
 Highly recommended.
 We've also stayed at Hotel Tagatay a few times and it's a nice mid-range guest house with a super friendly owner that uses solar and other renewable energies for heating its hot water and electricity.
 For budget travelers there's a range of hostels in town, or if you want to experience sleeping in a yurt give Happy Yurt Camp a try just outside the town center (disclosure: we haven't stayed there ourselves, but know the owner.)
 Book a hotel in Karakol

 - South Shore of Lake Issyk-Kul Accommodation: In Bokonbaevo, the sort of regional center, we've stayed at Emily Guesthouse several times.
 The family who runs it is incredibly sweet and they serve good, home-made food for a reasonable price.
-For a yurt camp experience not far from town, try Almaluu Yurt Camp (try the VIP yurts with a sauna attached) or Bel Tam Yurt Camp (right on the shores of Lake Issyk-Kul).
+Also in Bokonbaevo is Altyn Oimak Guest House by the family that runs the handicrafts workshop of the same name For a yurt camp experience not far from town, try Almaluu Yurt Camp (try the VIP yurts with a sauna attached), Bel Tam Yurt Camp (right on the shores of Lake Issyk-Kul) or Feel Nomad Yurt Camp (on the shore of the lake near Ak-Say).
 And, for a more remote yurt experience we recommend Manzyly-Ata Yurt Camp (the first yurt we slept in 11 years ago) and we've also heard good things about (and know the owner at) Jaichy Yurt Camp that is up on a jailoo (high pasture) about 45-minutes away from Bokonbaevo.
 Book accommodation in South Shore

 - Osh accommodation: We've stayed at and can recommend Classic Hotel, Shanghai City Hotel (free laundry and a good Chinese restaurant with vegetarian food), and Sunrise Guesthouse.
 In terms of budget accommodation and hostels, we've heard good things from a friend about Biy Ordo Guesthouse, but it's a bit outside of town.
 Closer in is its sister accommodation Biy Ordo Hostel and Osh Guesthouse.
 Book a room in Osh